Request for Repairs Form Creator!

 Is a Repair Pricer report the same as a request for repairs form?

-Not exactly – while many of our clients do use our reports as a request for repairs form, they are typically used to help the buyer narrow down the most important and costly repairs that are present, or to calculate exactly how much repair credit the seller should be providing in lieu of repairs.
+Not exactly – while many of our clients do use our reports as a request for repairs form, they are typically used to help the buyer narrow down the most important and significant home inspection costs, or to calculate exactly how much repair credit the seller should be providing in lieu of repairs.
 The best thing about our reports is that unlike an inspection report they are not considered a disclosure notice, so there are no legal ramifications of anyone sharing the report with any other party.

 Consider our reports a home inspection checklist that you can freely share with any party.